-The vision of the Petroleum Engineering program is to be a world-class provider of education and research for the oil and gas industry, to play a leadership role in providing new technologies in order to increase the problem reserves.
+The vision of the Petroleum Engineering Programme is to be a world-class provider of education and research for the oil and gas industry, to play a leadership role in providing new technologies in order to increase the problem reserves.

-The mission of the Petroleum Engineering program is to provide a modern petroleum engineering education with proper balance between theory and practice and to graduate petroleum engineers prepared for life-long and capable of being productive contributors for the oil and gas industry.
+The mission of the Petroleum Engineering Programme is to provide a modern petroleum engineering education with proper balance between theory and practice and to graduate petroleum engineers prepared for life-long and capable of being productive contributors for the oil and gas industry.

 Programme Educational Objectives (PEOs)